About Author

 2. Cape Cod Maritime Museum

-Discover traditional boat-building techniques, maritime artifacts, and interactive exhibits showcasing Cape Cod’s seafaring heritage.
-Watch craftsmen demonstrate wooden boat construction methods passed down through generations.
-The museum celebrates the region’s fishing industry, whaling history, and nautical traditions through engaging displays.
+Uncover traditional boat-building techniques and maritime artifacts showcasing Cape Cod’s seafaring heritage, while watching craftsmen demonstrate wooden boat construction methods celebrating the region’s fishing industry and nautical traditions.

 3. Massachusetts Air and Space Museum